microsoft/LightGBM/python-package/README.rst

 - E302 expected 2 blank lines in front of and at the end of a function or a class

 E501 (line too long) and W503 (line break occurred before a binary operator) can be ignored.

+Documentation strings (docstrings) are written in the NumPy style.

 .. |License| image:: https://img.shields.io/badge/license-MIT-blue.svg
    :target: https://github.com/Microsoft/LightGBM/blob/master/LICENSE